How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a manual backup.
 Every file on the excluded drive should be marked with a barred red circle, and so be impossible to back up.

-• Check the include-exclude list on the Spectrum Protect command line by running dsmc q inclexcl.
+• Check the include-exclude list on the Storage Protect command line by running dsmc q inclexcl.
 The output lists the order in which the directives will be processed.

 You may wish to exclude all your data from backup except a specific part of your data.
 If you keep all your important files in one place then there is no need to back up the rest of your machine.
 This is especially useful if you are backing up from home over VPN because such backups are often very slow.

 The method used is to include all your important files and to exclude everything else from backup.
-You will therefore need to add two rules to your Spectrum Protect include-exclude list.
-This can be done either in the Spectrum Protect graphical user interface (GUI) or by editing the Spectrum Protect configuration file.
+You will therefore need to add two rules to your Storage Protect include-exclude list.
+This can be done either in the Storage Protect graphical user interface (GUI) or by editing the Storage Protect configuration file.
 The former is generally the simpler and easier method to use.

 Note that, once you have completed the instructions below, you will still be able to select folders for backup, but that in all cases (except those that you deliberately included for backup) the files inside them should be marked as excluded.